RicardoCoelho8/Ballerina_Park_Management_System/jmeterTests/RESULTS.md

 ## Stress Test

-Under stress testing conditions, Ballerina leverages the AOT compilation to handle more requests per second, as seen in the Throughput.
+From the results of the stress test, is clear that Ballerina cant handle a lot of threads simultaneously with a high load of requests at the same time.
-But compared to Java, Ballerina has some improvements to do, especially in terms of response times.
+Compared to Java, Ballerina needs to improve its performance under stress to be a good candidate for distributed applications.

 ## HTTP /1.1 vs HTTP/2.0